About the Groups

 -The inability to stay on topic during a conversation

 Even children who are socially capable can practice their skills and build more confidence by interacting with others in group who may be different than them.

-Who is not appropriate for social skills group?
+Who is not appropriate for groups?